We hope your family, your friends and you are all well and in good health.

 - All guests need to be wearing face masks when they come to reception

-- Only one receptionist may be present behind the reception desk and guests waiting outside must observe social distancing
+- Only 1 staff member may be present behind the reception desk and guests waiting outside must observe social distancing and also wear masks

-We do request for check-in's that the first person to enter to be the main guest named on your booking form.
-For bookings with more than one guest then the other guests are to please remain outside and wait your turn.
+- We do request for check-in's that the first person to enter to be the main guest named on your booking form

-If a guest’s temperature is high (actual temperature at screening should not exceed 37.5 degrees Celsius) and/or have symptoms of the virus they will not be allowed to check-in and we will referr you to a medical facility.
+- If a guest’s temperature is high (actual temperature at screening should not exceed 37.5 degrees Celsius) and/or have symptoms of the virus they will not be allowed to check-in and we will referr you to a medical facility to get tested

 Educating staff (ongoing) on what the virus is; ways in which it is transmitted; symptoms to look out for; and daily measures to prevent contamination and spread of viruses in personal, operational and guest spaces.